Guanidinoacetate methyltransferase deficiency: Genetics

 Biallelic pathogenic variants in GAMT are associated with guanidinoacetate methyltransferase deficiency.
+Over 70 variants have been reported in the GAMT gene.
 This gene codes for the enzyme guanidinoacetate methyltransferase (GAMT), which participates in the two-step synthesis of the compound creatine from amino acids glycine, arginine and methionine.
 Specifically, GAMT controls the second step of the sequence, in which creatine is produced from another compound called guanidinoacetate.
+GAA is toxic, and because GAMT patients lack the enzyme used to convert GAA to creatine, a build-up of GAA occurs in the brain and other tissues.
+This accumulation of GAA is thought to cause the more severe symptoms of GATM deficiency.
 The effects of GAMT deficiency are most severe in organs and tissues that require large amounts of energy, such as the brain and muscles.

 This disorder is inherited in an autosomal recessive manner, which means the causative gene is located on an autosome, and two defective copies of the gene – one from each parent – are required to inherit the disorder.
-The parents both carry one pathogenic variant, however they are not affected by the disorder.
+The parents both carry one pathogenic variant; however, they are not affected by the disorder.
 As carriers, the residual activity of approximately 50% is enough to avoid clinical complications.
-Unaffected siblings of an affected individual have a 2/3 chance of being carriers.
+Any siblings of an GAMT deficient individual have a 25% chance of also being GAMT deficient, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.